lcabaceira/dralf/README.md

 Dr. Alf works directly with your alfresco, and has the ability to read the properties configured either in the alfresco-global.properties on in the repository.properties file of Alfresco.
 There are a few initial properties that have to be set to have a fully functional version of Dr. Alf.

+Locate and open dralf.properties and adapt the properties to reflect you local environment.

 -----------------------
 3 - Accessing the tool